-The Gemini Dollar (GUSD) is a stablecoin pegged to and backed by US dollars held in reserve at State Street Bank and Trust Company.
+The Gemini dollar (GUSD) is a crypto stablecoin pegged to and backed by US dollars held in FDIC-insured bank accounts.
+The funds held in reserves are routinely audited by the accounting firm, BPM LLP.

-The Gemini Dollar is an ERC20 token built atop the Ethereum network, and its smart contracts are audited by security company Trail of Bits Inc.
+The Gemini dollar is an ERC20 crypto token built atop the Ethereum network, and its smart contracts are audited by security company Trail of Bits Inc.

 The Winklevoss brothers have said that the Gemini dollar is intended to bridge the divide between the traditional finance sector and the crypto industry.
 The brothers have sought to set their stablecoin apart from others by emphasizing that it is regulated by the NYDFS.